 Of course, it’s not always as easy as having a banana to-hand!

-- If I have a goal I’m struggling to focus on, I will sit down and work out a detailed plan of action with clear timelines and milestones.
+1. If I have a goal I’m struggling to focus on, then I will sit down and work out a detailed plan of action with clear timelines and milestones.

-- If I’m struggling to hit the milestones, I’ll schedule specific time at the start of each day to work on the project.
+2. If I’m struggling to hit the milestones, then I’ll schedule specific time at the start of each day to work on the project.

-- If I’m getting distracted during this scheduled time, I’ll find a quite meeting room and turn off my email alerts.
-(I’ll also let me colleagues know that they can interrupt me, but only if they really can’t wait until later).
+3. If I’m getting distracted during this scheduled time, then I’ll find a quiet meeting room and turn of my email alerts

 The impact of implementation intentions